wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-deviceKey | String | Unique key of the device name | String | Name of the device events | Object | List of most recent events isOnline | Boolean | Online status of the device createdAt | Timestamp | Timestamp of when device was created updatedAt | Timestamp | Timestamp of when device was updated
+deviceKey | String | Unique key of the device. name | String | Name of the device. events | Object | List of most recent events. isOnline | Boolean | Online status of the device. createdAt | Timestamp | Timestamp of when device was created. updatedAt | Timestamp | Timestamp of when device was updated.

 ## Create a device